Hecate Strait: History

-Because it is so shallow, Hecate Strait is especially susceptible to storms and violent weather.
 The Haida of Haida Gwaii crossed the Hecate Strait to the mainland to plunder coastal villages to take slaves and booty.
 Sometimes mainland First Nations crossed Hecate Strait to Haida Gwaii, such as a Nisga'a war party from the lower Nass River, which crossed the strait in a retaliatory raid after an attack by Haida Ravens from Hiellen, which took Nisga'a slaves back to Hiellen.
 The inhabitants of Hiellen, fearing a Nisga'a retaliation, took refuge in Masset.
 The Nisga'a found Hiellen abandoned and burned it to the ground.
 Haida from Masset counterattacked, resulting in a long battle at Hiellen and nearby Taaw Tldáaw.
 The Nisga'a survivors crossed Hecate Strait again to return home.

-The Strait was first explored for the europeans in 1792 by the spanish Armada explorer Jacinto Caamaño.
+The Strait was first explored for the Europeans in 1792 by the Spanish Armada explorer Jacinto Caamaño.
 Hecate Strait was named by Captain George Henry Richards in 1861 or 1862 after his surveying vessel, HMS Hecate.

 Geology

 During the last ice age, the seafloor in this area was a wide coastal plain stretching south to the Olympic Peninsula and including what is now Queen Charlotte Sound.
+The depth of the strait varies from 200 metres in the south to 25 metres east of Rose Spit.